UzmaKhatun/n8n-LinkedIN-carousel-posts/README.md

 - **n8n** - For the amazing workflow automation platform
 - **OpenRouter** - For AI model access
 - **RSS Feed Sources** - All the enterprise storage news publications
-- **Community** - Thanks to everyone who contributed ideas and feedback

 ---